 In addition, he has been involved with patent litigation, patent infringement investigations, clearance of products (freedom to operate opinions), and licensing negotiations.
 As a result, he is keenly aware of the pitfalls to avoid and opportunities to grasp during patent prosecution.

-Eli is the creator of the online IP video series, Clause 8, which features video interviews with prominent members of the IP community.
+Eli is the creator of the Clause 8 podcast, which features interviews with prominent members of the IP community.

 Eli started his patent law career at the law firm of Finnegan, Henderson, Farabow, Garrett, & Dunner.